SmartTokenLabs/TokenScript/doc/design_paper.md

 ### Deliverable side example: 1% property token

 Let's imagine a market for "1% property".
 A property owner can issue many pieces of a token, each represents 1% ownership of the property.
 He can sell these tokens for cash.
 A buyer needs to know quite a bit of information.
 It's easy to understand that such a token would fetch 1% of the sales revenue if the underlying property is sold, but a lot more details are needed:

 1. Where is the property and what status is it in?
-Re: Milestones

 2. Can a 1% property token owner vote?
 For example, on the purchase decision to insurance against a bush fire?

 3. Is the 1% automatically converted into currency at the time of property sales, or can the token holder elect to continue holding it?